Stefano

 by Kim Storeygard

-Our lives are made up of continuous juxtaposition, and in crafting Chiayi Symphony, Stefano Giannotti uses the fact to great effect, painting himself along the way truly a new voice in the field of experimental film.
-Capturing everyday life in Chiayi County, Taiwan, Giannotti's visuals move from rural country to busy city life, show live animals in contrast to those that have been slaughtered for the market.
-Pigs and poultry grunt and honk in harmonic and dissonant audio tracks while images show people enjoying a family meal.
-The events and scenes we experience on a daily basis and then ignore are brought to the forefront for examination in this careful presentation and startling commentary on the universality of the human condition (...)
+Our lives are made up of continuous juxtaposition, and Giannotti uses this to great effect in Chiayi Symphony.
+His visuals move from rural country to busy city life, show live animals owned by people in contrast to those that have been slaughtered for the market.
+Pigs and poultry grunt and honk in harmonic and dissonant audio tracks while the images show people enjoying a family meal in the Scherzo movement.
+The events and scenes we experience on a daily basis and then ignore are brought to the forefront for examination in this careful presentation of humanity.